camptocamp/c2cgeoportal/doc/administrator/mapfile.rst

 Performance improvement
 -----------------------

-Adding an ``EXTENT`` parameter to the ``LAYER`` section may significantly improve the performances because it saves MapServer from computing the extent of all layer features.
+Adding an ``EXTENT`` parameter to the ``LAYER`` section may significantly improve performance because it saves MapServer from computing the extent of all layer features.

 Prepare raster files
 ~~~~~~~~~~~~~~~~~~~~

-To achieve good performance, you should have tiled files with overview, and ideally
+To achieve good performance, you should have tiled files with overviews, and ideally
-a tileindex, you can achieve this with these steps:
+a tileindex.
+You can achieve this with these steps:

 Convert your rasters in tiled GeoTIFF: